ms-iot/ROSOnWindows/docs/GettingStarted/GithubSetupCS_Linux.md

 After defining your robot behavior, it is important to ensure the robot running as expected as the project iterates.
 The traditional unit tests and integration tests usually use the static data to exercise your code.
 Continous simulation demonstrates how you make use of `GitHub Actions` and [`ROS on Azure with Linux VM`](https://azure.microsoft.com/en-us/resources/templates/ros-vm-linux/) to run your code in Hardware-in-the-loop simulation and virtual environments.
-In this lab, we begin with self-driving car project with Gazebo simulation, test it on the rostest framework, and then cloud-host the continuous simulation on Azure Pipelines.
+In this lab, we begin with self-driving car project with Gazebo simulation, test it on the rostest framework, and then cloud-host the continuous simulation on GitHub Actions.

 This lab uses the [software](https://github.com/Autonomous-Racing-PG/ar-tu-do) developed by the Autonomous Racing Project Group of [TU Dortmund](https://ls12-www.cs.tu-dortmund.de/daes/).
 Credit goes to all the [contributors](https://github.com/Autonomous-Racing-PG/ar-tu-do/graphs/contributors).